Lateral Road

-The East-West Highway, also known as the Lateral Road, is the Bhutan primary east–west corridor, connecting Phuentsholing in the southwest to Trashigang in the east.
+The East-West Highway, also known as the Lateral Road, is Bhutan's primary east–west corridor, connecting Phuentsholing in the southwest to Trashigang in the east.
 In between, the Lateral Road runs directly through Wangdue Phodrang, Trongsa, and other population centers.
 The Lateral Road also has spurs connecting to the capital Thimphu and other major population centers such as Paro and Punakha.

 The Lateral Road traverses are a number of high passes, including Tremo La and Dochu La.
 The highest pass on the road is at Chele La; the second-highest pass is at Trumshing La in central Bhutan at an altitude of over 3800 m.

 The Lateral Road and society

 The works that formed the Lateral Road, among other development projects, were fruits of mostly Indian and Nepali laborers.
 Their contributions were necessary to bolster Bhutanese national security and to connect populations.
 As the Lateral Road has led to increased infrastructure development, it has added to a sense of national unity, connecting various pockets of ethnic groups.

 Most freight in Bhutan is moved along the highway on eight-ton 300 hp Tata trucks, which are often overloaded and which stress road conditions.
 There is a network of passenger buses, and the most common vehicle in government and private use is the four-wheel-drive pickup.